clutchmandd/Basic-C--Projects/README.md

 # C-Sharp Projects
 These are some small projects I made using C-Sharp and the .NET Framework.
+There are several other console and web apps in this folder besides the ones listed below.
+Feel free to browse around.
 ## Projects
 [Car Insurance App](https://github.com/clutchmandd/C-Sharp-Projects/tree/main/CarInsurance)
 <br>[DateTime App](https://github.com/clutchmandd/C-Sharp-Projects/tree/main/DateTimeApp)